Updated on February 10, 2023

 • Have thin corneas (may result in corneal complications due to lack of tissue)

-• Have large pupils which may cause glares (more than 7 millimeters in the dark)
+• Have large pupils, which may cause glares (more than 7 millimeters in the dark)

 • Have unrealistic expectations or are uneducated about the procedure

-• Don't have a stable prescription of eyeglasses or contact lenses
+• Don’t have a stable vision prescription

 • Have underlying autoimmune diseases that can prolong or prevent healing

-• Can’t adhere to the post-LASIK care instructions
+• Can’t adhere to post-LASIK care instructions

 • Are at risk of dry eye syndrome, which can cause significant discomfort after LASIK